JustinTArthur/vsfieldkit/docs/usage.rst

     changes in field order.
 Field order is expressed as a :py:class:`FieldBased` enumeration or ``None`` if field order is not applicable or not available.

+    This function requests rendered frames and blocks until it gets them.
+If not needing to remove frames, splice additional frames, or analyze frames, consider using :py:func:`std.FrameEval` or :py:func:`std.ModifyFrame`
+    instead for simple field-order-based frame replacements.

     .. code-block:: python
         :caption: Example